ctotheameron/pdphyzx/README.md

 PX_EPSILON   // Small value for floating-point comparisons (0.0001)
 ```

-### Vector Operations
+### Vector Utilities

-pdphyzx includes a powerful 2D vector system with a comprehensive set of operations for game development:
+pdphyzx includes a powerful 2D vector system with a comprehensive set of
+operations for game development:

 #### Vector Creation and Access